avasireddi3/avasireddi3/README.md

 </p>

 - 🔭 I’m currently working on creating an ecommerce analytics solution for FMCG based companies
-- 🌱 I’m currently learning how to deploy analytics solutions on GCP,AWS along with IaaC with terraform
+- 🌱 I’m currently learning how to deploy analytics solutions on GCP,AWS along with IaaC using terraform
 - 📫 How to reach me: @avasireddi3@gmail.

 <p align="center">